 No Events on The List at This Time

 Below are recent excerpts from the Cannonesque blog.
 Click on any entry to read the entire article.

-Why We Pun — or, Why Not To Groan “There are two kinds of jokes: those that make you laugh, and those that make you say ‘That’s funny’.”
+“There are two kinds of jokes: those that make you laugh, and those that make you say ‘That’s funny’.”
 It’s an old truism, and only mildly accurate.
 I intend to argue here that there are many joke-related utterances which are exceptions, particularly my dear friends: puns.
-There … Read More
+There is a pervasive misconception that the sole purpose of … Read More

 And so I join the ranks of the vast millions who think that someone out there might be interested in what they have to say.
 I have for a decade or more considered creating a blog, held back by the notion that a blog should have a particular theme or subject matter linking its various articles.
 But in recent … Read More